 To drive organic traffic to your website, you need to rank for effective keywords to drive your business goals forward.
 There are two key things to keep in mind when measuring your keyword rankings:

-- Keyword positions: You must continually monitor your rankings for specific keywords.
+- Keyword positions: You must continually monitor your rankings for your target keywords.
 Rankings can change over time, and understanding your position will help you correlate this to other trends, such as conversion rates.

 #5: Domain Authority

 The stronger your domain authority, the easier it is for you to rank for important keywords.
 When measuring your website’s domain authority, start by looking at the overall domain rating, which shows the strength of your website’s overall backlink profile.
-Then, you can measure your domain authority using online tools like Moz or Ahrefs.
+Backlinks are do-follow links that point from other websites to your website.
+You can analyze the overall health of your site and focus on domain authority using online tools like Moz or Ahrefs.

 Additionally, you can use these tools to measure individual URL ratings, which indicates how strong a backlink profile is for a specific webpage.